-Mrs. Charles H. Scammell, president; Mrs. James R. Woodrough and Mrs. George H. Merrill, vice-presidents; Donald G. Clark and others on a reception committee, welcomed the guests and members of the Forest Hills Choral Club, who attended the reception and dance held at Forest Hills Inn, Friday evening, Sept.
+Mrs. Charles H. Scammell, president; Mrs. James R. Woodrough and Mrs. George H. Merrill, vice-presidents; Donald G. Clark and others on a reception committee, welcomed the Clark and others on a reception committee, welcomed the guests and members of the Forest Hills Choral Club, who attended the reception and dance held at Forest Hills Inn, Friday evening, Sept.
 19. This party was given in honor of Alfred Boyce, the new conductor of the club.
-S. W. Eckman presented the guests to Mrs. Scammell, who introduced them to the guest of honor. to the guest of honor.
+S. W. Eckman presented the guests to Mrs. Scammell, who introduced them to the guest of honor.
 Dancing was enjoyed in the Tea Garden.
-A musical program was given by Miss May Belle Brown, soprano, member of the club; William Roberts, baritone, also a member, and William Gleim, tenor, a professional friend of Mr. Boyce.
+A musical program was given by Miss May Belle Brown, soprano, member of the club; William Roberts, baritone, also a member, and William Gleim, tenor, a professional friend of Mr Boyce